Fiorentina struggling to find purple patch

 Football fans in Florence are proud of their European history.

-Fiorentina reached the final of the old three major competitions - losing the European Cup to Real Madrid in 1957, beating Rangers to lift the Cup Winners' Cup in 1961 and suffering bitter defeat by arch-rivals Juventus in 1990's Uefa Cup.
+Fiorentina reached the final of the three competitions that used to dominate the continental landscape - losing the European Cup to Real Madrid in 1957, beating Rangers to lift the Cup Winners' Cup in 1961 and suffering bitter defeat against arch-rivals Juventus in 1990's Uefa Cup.

 Names like Gabriel Batistuta, Roberto Baggio and, briefly, Mohamed Salah have shone in the famous purple shirts.
 Recent times, though, have not been so kind.